 Each of these songs will be chosen for different reasons.
 Most have one of those above-referenced backstories that I want to share.
 Some have a particularly strong meaning to me personally.
 A few simply have a number of great and varied renditions that beg to be juxtaposed.
 Occasionally I will be grouping very different yet oddly related songs.
 And in one case, I’ll be choosing a song as a shameless excuse to republish a piece I did a number of years ago about the real War on Christmas — a story which is infinitely more fascinating (and fact-based) than the one you hear about each year on Fox.

-Some of the songs I’m choosing will be joyful, some schmaltzy, some deeply inspiring.
+Some of the songs I’m choosing will be joyful, some schmaltzy, some godawful, some deeply inspiring.
 More than few are giong to be quite dark and depressing, frankly.
 Many of these songs you absolutely know by heart, regardless of your faith.
 Most you at least recognize in passing.
-A few you will have never even heard of, I suspect.
+One or two you will have never even heard of, I suspect.

 We’ll start on tomorrow, on the first of December.